hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 - Contribution: An experimental design that ran contrary to previous findings regarding the strength of weak ties.
 - Conclusion: networks with local clustering are conducive to behavioral diffusion.
 - Method: An experiment with two groups.
-One group found themselves in a random network, and the other group in a clustered-lattice network. **Degree distribution of the two networks are identical**.
+One group found themselves in a random network, and the other group in a clustered-lattice network. **Degree distribution of the two networks is identical**.
 - Why could it be published on *Science*: Maybe the first empirical test of two competing hypotheses regarding the effect of network topology on behavior spreading.
 - My question: I didn't see many long ties in the "small-world network" in Figure 1.
 - Improvements: I didn't know all of the statistical tests used in this paper.
 I know Mann-Whitney U test but I don't know Kolmogorov-Smirnov.
 I am wondering whether the study could be conducted using Bayesian statistics.